- Green Building or Sustainable Building Concept:

-The common goal of green building is achieving aesthetic harmony between a structure and its surrounding environment and use those resources that help in environment protection or disturbs the least to the or environment compared to other available.
+The common goal of green building is achieving aesthetic harmony between a structure and its surrounding environment and using those resources that help in environment protection or disturb the least to the environment compared to other available.

 Green building movements is infecting the result of contribution from architects and engineering in maintaining the ecological balance, thus a step forward by architects and engineers to work as an environmentalist.